cornusandu-org/SysArch/README.md

 sudo pacman -Syu podman systemd
 ```

-Then, on first boot, run `osinit` as sysadmin.
+Then, on first boot, run `osinit` as sysadmin to finalise installation.